On This Page:

 I don't have a mobile phone.
 Can I still purchase a ticket?

-You can purchase tickets from physical Ticketek outlets before the event.
+You can purchase tickets online or from physical Ticketek outlets before the event.

 What are the Conditions of Entry?